-Basis A: For actual mode reporting use Client Reporting System report VE215570A from the System Office to complete this basis.
+Basis A: For actual mode reporting use Client Reporting System report CLI570A from the System Office to complete this basis.
 For all other modes use the best available estimate of FTEs (full-time equivalent students) expected for the fiscal year.
+Please note: the Cost Allocation Summary Report prepared by the System Office uses Client Reporting System report CLI570C, which includes transcripted credit and advanced standing FTEs, to complete this basis.